Memory Obstacle Course

 • Do five jumping jacks, sit-ups, pushups, etc..

-• Walk on objects such as river stones or sensory balance pods for balance.
+• Walk on objects such as a beam, river stones, or sensory balance pods for balance.

 • Side-step five times.